hackingScienceBridgeAcademy/bridge-academy/docs/introduction_to_python_programming_using_the_Sense_HAT.md

 ## 1. Introduction to the Sense HAT

-All the projects that we're going to do during the summer school will be using something called the *Sense HAT*.
+The projects that we're going to do during these sessions will be using something called the *Sense HAT*.
 It looks like this:

 <img src="./media/sensehat.jpg"></img>